rina-forks/lychee/README.md

             `/tmp/up.html` and not `/up.html`.
 This is because if `/tmp` was uploaded to a website root, traversing up beyond the root would not change the path.

-          Additiionally, this option can be specified alongside `--base-url`.
+          Additionally, this option can be specified alongside `--base-url`.
 If both are given, the behavior is augmented to resolve links as if `--root-dir` was available at the remote URL of `--base-url`.
 See the help of `--base-url` for more information.